signalfx/splunk-otel-python/migration.md

 These are the known issues as a result of migrating from the SignalFx Tracing Library for Python to the Splunk Distribution of OpenTelemetry Python:

-- psycopg2 is disabled because it contains a bug that prevents the driver from functioning correctly.
 - You can't enable or disable specific instrumentations right now.
 - You can't inject trace context in logs right now.